 This is the first in a series of posts touching on the different methods used by cybersecurity professionals when conducting technical research.

-For an in-depth look at how the CyberProof combines HUMINT (Human Intelligence) tactics with OSINT (Open Source Intelligence) to contribute to a proactive cyber security defense, download our whitepaper, Why Virtual HUMINT is Vital to Effective Threat Intelligence.
+For an in-depth look at how the CyberProof combines HUMINT (Human Intelligence) tactics with OSINT (Open Source Intelligence) to contribute to a proactive cyber security strategy, download our whitepaper, Why Virtual HUMINT is Vital to Effective Threat Intelligence.